-Treatment of diabetes is nothing just to control blood sugar level.
-Selection of foods is the most considerable issue as persons with diabetes should avoid foods, which spike sugar level, like those with high carbohydrate, starchy foods, and foods with Hyperglycemia of higher GI(Glycemic Index) index.
-Considering these factors this article makes an endeavor to highlight essential ingredients of some food items which can be included in the diabetic meal plan for a person with the diabetic or pre-diabetic condition.
-An appropriate portion of these foods not only contribute to managing your blood sugar level but also keeps you healthy and active.
+While you choose to limit your carb intake, your meal plan is to add those foods, which have low or no carbohydrate.
+At the same time, you should avoid foods, which spike sugar levels, like those with high-carbohydrate, starchy foods, and foods with Hyperglycemia of higher GI(Glycemic Index).
+Considering these factors, this article highlights those foods for the diabetic meal plan for a person with diabetic or pre-diabetic condition.
+An appropriate portion of these foods not only contributes to managing your blood sugar level but also keeps you healthy and active.

 One basic condition of good foods for diabetes is that the food must be rich in chromium.
-As chromium encourages your body cells to absorb sugar from the blood, it plays a key role to control blood sugar level[i].
-Chromium is provided in many fruits that are said as the diabetes-friendly fruits and also vegetables, which are called as the good vegetables for diabetes.
-In addition to chromium, your diabetic meal plan must also include a healthy diet that provides you required heat and energy to your body with the controlled amount of carbohydrate.
+As chromium encourages your body cells to absorb sugar from the blood, it plays a key role to control blood sugar levels.
+Chromium is provided in many fruits that are said to be diabetes-friendly fruits and also vegetables, which are called good vegetables for diabetes.
+In addition to chromium, your diabetic meal plan must also include a healthy diet that provides you the required heat and energy to your body with a controlled amount of carbohydrates.

-Keeping this in view, under-mentioned grain products, potatoes, legumes and nuts, sea foods, meats and dairy products have been recommended for your diabetic meal plan in addition to those diabetic friendly fruits and vegetables.
+Keeping this in view, under-mentioned grain products, potatoes, legumes and nuts, seafood, meats, and dairy products have been recommended for your diabetic meal plan in addition to those diabetic friendly fruits and vegetables.
 If you are aware of the daily intake of these foods, there is no reason for you to worry about the control of blood sugar level as well as other diseases associated with diabetes.

 The unique profile of nutrients in barley makes it a strong defender against diabetes.
 It fights against diabetes in three ways.
-First, barley has a low GI, which is 25, compared to 58 for oatmeal, 55 for brown rice and 45 for pasta[ii].
-It means its ability to raise blood glucose level is far below than the other 3 meals.
-Secondly, barley is high in soluble fiber, which slows down emptying your stomach preventing carbohydrate to be absorbed too fast and raising blood sugar level.
-Third is the presence of rich magnesium content in barley.
-Magnesium helps production and secretion of insulin and let the body use glucose for its cells.
-Thus, barley as a grain product should be kept at the top of list of your diabetic meal plan.
+First, barley has a low GI, which is 25, compared to 58 for oatmeal, 55 for brown rice, and 45 for pasta.
+It means its ability to raise blood glucose level is far below the other 3 meals.
+Secondly, barley is high in soluble fiber, which slows down emptying your stomach preventing carbohydrates to be absorbed too fast and raising blood sugar levels.
+The third is the presence of rich magnesium content in barley.
+Magnesium helps the production and secretion of insulin and let the body use glucose for its cells.
+Thus, barley as a grain product should be kept at the top of the list of your diabetic meal plan.

 Oatmeal or breakfast cereal

 A research of Louisiana State University found most of the tree nuts including almonds, pistachios, walnuts, cashew, hazelnut and pecans lower risk of Type-2 diabetes[vii].
 Nuts are very filling and loaded with fiber, protein and high levels of unsaturated fats which contribute to good cholesterol (HDL).
 Whether raw or roasted, nuts are highly beneficial to your health.
-For example, a serving of one ounce almonds contain 6.1 grams of carbohydrate, which includes 3.5 grams of fiber.
+For example, a serving of one-ounce almonds contains 6.1 grams of carbohydrate, which includes 3.5 grams of fiber.
 As fiber does not produce sugar, balance 2.6 grams of carbohydrate only are available to raise your bold sugar level.
-A small amount of nuts may be taken at any time to break your hunger, even though that is not in your diabetic meal plan.
+A few nuts may be taken at any time to break your hunger, even though that is not in your diabetic meal plan.

 Peanuts are though legume but not of the category of tree nut, they have also very low GI and 26-28% protein.
-Peanuts containing essential vitamins, minerals are called as nature’s power house that is more than eggs and dairy.
-Peanuts are also a good source of poly and mono unsaturated fat that contributes to human heart health.
+It contains essential vitamins, minerals are called as nature’s powerhouse that is more than eggs and dairy.
+Peanuts are also a good source of poly and monounsaturated fat that contributes to human heart health.

 Yogurt as fermented food contains good bacteria, which is known as probiotics.
 Its main function is to improve gut health that helps reducing obesity and diabetes.
-Low fat yogurt contains high-quality carbohydrate and protein making it a healthy food for diabetes.
+Low-fat yogurt contains high-quality carbohydrates and protein making it a healthy food for diabetes.
 Some research found consumption of yogurt controls your blood sugar level and checks insulin resistance[viii].
-Another study has found the potential link of regular yogurt consumption reduce the risk of Type-2 diabetes[ix].
+Another study has found the potential link of regular yogurt consumption reduces the risk of Type-2 diabetes[ix].

 Sea Fish or Fatty Fish

 Fish is a great source of protein and essential minerals.
-Especially those fatty fish or sea water fish contain Omega-3 fatty acid that may help in a decrease of insulin resistance of diabetic personnel[xi].
+Especially those fatty fish or seawater fish contain Omega-3 fatty acids that may help in a decrease in the insulin resistance of diabetic personnel[xi].
 Omega-3 fatty acids found in fish and fish oil protect people from coronary heart diseases.
-Studies have shown that people who eat fish at least once in a week have a lower mortality rate from coronary disease than those who do not.
-As diabetic people tend to be caught by heart related disease, sea fish or fatty fish should be a part of diabetic meal plan at least once or twice in a week.
+Studies have shown that people who eat fish at least once a week have a lower mortality rate from coronary disease than those who do not.
+As diabetic people tend to be caught by heart-related disease, sea fish or fatty fish should be a part of a diabetic meal plan at least once or twice in a week.

 Many people think cheese, as a high-calorie food should not be included in the diabetic meal plan.
 But, it should be remembered that if you are diabetic your body does not properly metabolize carbohydrate, instead, your body gets high blood sugar.
 So, your diabetic meal plan must include a healthy diet with the controlled amount of carbohydrate managing your blood sugar, which cheese can perform.
 An ounce of mozzarella or cheddar cheese each contains less than 1 gram carbohydrate[xiii].
 An appropriate quantity of cheese can be kept in your breakfast, lunch or dinner through careful planning.